Select a Topic

 ADHD represents a growing market for pharmaceutical companies.
 Although psycho-stimulants may be helpful for many families, no one should underestimate the influence of the economic issues involved.

-Research into the long-term effects of Ritalin and other drugs prescribed for ADHD is still in its early stages.
+Research into the long-term effects of drugs prescribed for ADHD is still in its early stages.
 More research is needed.